 Whether you fly once a week or once every few years, chances are you’ve experienced or at least seen “that guy” or “that gal” on the plane who doesn’t think about anyone but him/herself and his/her own needs.
-The ones directly behind you who stretch their legs and rest their bare feet on your arm rest.
+The ones directly behind you who stretch their legs out and rest their bare feet on your armrest.
 The ones who manspread.
-The ones who keep spitting their chewing tobacco into a Gatorade bottle (that one happened to me earlier this year.
+The ones who keep spitting their chewing tobacco into a Gatorade bottle (that one happened to me not long ago.
 Eww.).
 Not surprisingly, there’s a website with a bajillion pictures of people caught in various acts of being jerks on a plane.

 Ladies and gentlemen, may I introduce you to Passenger Shaming.

 Shawn Kathleen (no last name given, for obvious reasons) was a flight attendant who was so annoyed by the rudeness of some of her passengers that she started anonymously writing about them in a blog.
 People often didn’t believe her stories, so she started surreptitiously taking their picture and posting them on the blog.
 And eventually, right around early 2013, that’s how Passenger Shaming begin on Instagram (that’s also how she thinks she lost her job, but she seems to be doing OK since).